podium-lib/podlet/README.md

 ### .js(options)

-Sets and returns the pathname for a podlets javascript assets.
-Defaults to an empty String.
+Sets the pathname for a podlet's javascript assets.

+`options` can be either an object or an array of options objects as described below.

 When a value is set it will be internally kept and used when the podlet instance is serialized into a manifest JSON string.